Border Angels Begins Summer Film Series

 This first screening also featured a guest speaker who previously volunteered at local Southwest Key Facilities and shared some of his experiences with the children being held there.

 Morones, who has been at Southwest key, stated that the children receive good treatment there and that his organization has taken donations and aid to the minors held there during holidays.
+However, he notes that the children do not belong in custody away from their parents or guardians.

 “It is a very sad situation for them in there and you have to treat the kids with love,” he said.